Finding Gold and Meeting a Judge

 "Don't worry Claire.
 We'll find them.
 They couldn't have gone too far."

 Joseph calls " BEN!
 GEORGE!
-ANSWER !
-ME !
-NOW ! " When he doesn't hear anything he starts towards the stream.
+ANSWER ME RIGHT NOW ! " When he doesn't hear anything he starts towards the stream.

 Claire calls "Wait Joseph, I think I know where they went."